thisdot/starter.dev/starters/graphql-serverless-contentful/README.md

 REDIS_CACHE_TTL_SECONDS=900
 ```

-These are the defaults and should work seamlessly if you have redis running already on your local.
+These are the defaults and should work seamlessly if you have Redis running already on your local.

 ## Commands